How To Kill Guildford Grass

-Guildford grass is identified by it's long stems that are dark green in colour, skinny, circular and very tough.
-Not a grass at all, but part of the Iris family, Guildford Grass will also form a beautiful pink flower.
-It's root system contains deep rooted corms that make pulling the weed sometimes difficult.
+Guildford grass is identified by its long stems that are dark green in colour, skinny, circular and very tough.
+This weed is not a grass at all, but part of the Iris family.
+Guildford Grass will also form a beautiful pink flower.
+Its root system contains deep rooted corms that make pulling the weed sometimes difficult.
 Often when pulled, the corm may stay in the ground and will re-germinate another time.

 The best way to control Guildford Grass is directly after it becomes apparent that an infestation has occurred, and to remove the weed by hand, making sure that the underground corm is also removed.
-The use of an instrument to aid in digging Guildford Grass out of the ground with the corm intact is a good idea, a kitchen knife or fork, or hand spade may fill this purpose perfectly.
+The use of a small digging instrument to aid in digging Guildford Grass out of the ground with the corm intact is a good idea, a kitchen knife or fork, or hand spade or other weeding hand tool may fill this purpose perfectly.

 Herbicides to control Guildford Grass are not available to the general public.
 However, a licensed weed sprayer can obtain these products and spray the herbicide for you.